focus77286/Student/README.md

 # Student
-Student is an open source Application wich  calculates the marks of a student.
+Student is an open source Application made with Lazarus and Firebird 2.5.7, wich calculates and print the marks of students.